15 Top-Rated Things to Do in Astoria, OR

 Official site: https://www.nps.gov/lewi/index.htm

 The Neoclassical and striking building that houses the museum is an artifact itself, originally constructed in 1904 and home to City Hall until 1939.
 The museum is open daily between May and September, with limited hours throughout the rest of the year.
-Guided tours are available by request, but most visitors opt for self-guided exploration of the museum.
+Guided tours are available by request, but most visitors opt for self-guided exploration.

 Address: 618 Exchange Street, Astoria, Oregon